When: Saturday, November 24, 2018 09:00 - Saturday, November 24, 2018 17:00

 Where: River of Love Christian Fellowship, Triq L-Imdina, Ħaż-Żebbuġ, Malta

 Scroll down to check the program and speakers list!

-A conference is needed in Malta right now in order to address many of Malta's and Europe's current Christian and
+A conference was needed in Malta right now in order to address many of Malta's and Europe's current Christian and

-The chosen theme is : “Actions speak louder than Words Conference”.
+The chosen theme was : “Actions speak louder than Words Conference”.

 The fact that we can all choose to look the other way knowing that our Christian identity values and culture are actively being taken away or we can decide that enough is enough and to engage ourselves in ways that will stop and even reverse the harm we are experiencing.
 We can choose not to believe we have a problem.
 We can choose that someone else will eventually come along to solve our worsening problems.
 Or we can choose to believe that we are called to be part of the solution both in our interests but also in the interest of others.